This article was originally written in 2015, but has been updated in 2019 with the latest info on the best things to do in Yogyakarta, Indonesia

 The water pools may be the highlight of the palace.
 However, if you explore a bit further, you’ll love getting lost in the intricate network of tunnels and rooms that you can explore at your own pace.

 Shopping on Malioboro Street

 Take your time popping into the shops and checking out the local textiles and souvenirs.
-It’s a great place to pick up a few gifts for those back home.
-Don’t forget to bargain hard!
+It’s a great place to pick up a few gifts for those back home and to remind you of your Yogyakarta travel.
+Just don’t forget to bargain hard!

 Strolling along Malioboro Street is a fun activity even without the shopping.
 If nothing else, it’s a great place to people watch!